my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-type Utxo struct {
+{
-  Address       string
+  "address":        string
-  BlockHeight   int
+  "block_height":   int
-  HasReward     bool
-  HasIncome     bool
+  "has_income":     bool
-  OutputIndex   uint16
+  "output_index":   uint16
-  TransactionId string
+  "transaction_id": string
-  Value         uint64
+  "value":          uint64
 }
 ```
 </td>
 <td>

 ```
-The data structure for UTXO

 The address of the output recipient
 The output transaction block height
 Whether the output contains a reward
 Whether the output should be used for income calculation
 The output index
 The ID of the transaction holding the output
 The value at the transaction timestamp

 ```
 </td>